 Trademarks represent the acquired rights to exploit certain intellectual property (names, logos, etc.).

-During year ended December 31, 2019, the Company adopted the revaluation method for the Trademark, in accordance with IAS 28 "Intangibles", generating an increase in non-current assets and equity for \$790,000.
+During year ended December 31, 2021, the Company carried out a revaluation for the Trademark, in accordance with IAS 28 "Intangibles", generating an increase in non-current assets and equity for \$259,727.

 Concessions